 16. Fish Tank (2009)

 Directed by Andrea Arnold, ‘Fish Tank’ won the Jury Prize at the 2009 Cannes Film Festival as well as the Best British Film BAFTA.
-It tells the story of solitary teenager Mia, who finds herself attracted to her skanky mom’s new boyfriend Connor.
+It tells the story of solitary teenager Mia, who finds herself attracted to her skanky mom’s new boyfriend, Connor.
 After all, he is the only one who cares for what she likes, something that’s not the case with either her mom or her over-smart younger sister.
 Mia eventually falls in love with Connor.
-But the question is, will her love quest be successful or will this spiral into more isolation?
+But the question is, will her love quest be successful, or will this spiral into more isolation?
 To know, you can check out the film here.

 15. The Reader (2008)

 Most people dismiss ‘The Reader’ as a mediocre, Oscar-bait drama that’s nothing more than a skin show.
 But I, for one, love the film.
-It’s deeply flawed and may come off as a bit of a drag at times, but just too beautiful and humane to dismiss.
+It’s deeply flawed and may come off as a bit of a drag at times, but it’s just too beautiful and humane to dismiss.
 The film depicts the complex sexual relationship between a teenage kid and a woman in her mid-30s.
 Kate Winslet is stunning in her role as a woman struggling to deal with her inner demons and deeply torn by her shameful past.
 Watch it for its delicate rendering of humanity.
 You may watch the film here.

 14. La Luna (1979)